Free S&H For Orders Over $30

 Several early-stage human studies have looked at standardized curcumin extracts in relation to mood and emotional wellness, which can be closely linked with how individuals experience and respond to stress.
 Research topics include:

-Some trials have reported improvements in certain mood-related or well-being measures among participants using curcumin-based formulas compared to control groups.
+Some trials have reported improvements in certain mood-related or well-being measures among participants using curcumin-based formulas compared with control groups.
 However, researchers consistently emphasize that:

 • Many studies are relatively small